-International students must meet with the Director of International Students during the first week of their first semester at TKU, and provide their student visa, passport, and other documents as needed.
-International students are expected to adhere to the following:
+International students must meet with the International Students Coordinator during the first week of their first semester at TKU and provide their student visa, passport, and other documents as needed.
+International students are also expected to adhere to the following:

-- Attend full time; Full time for Undergraduate students = 12 credit hours; Full time for Graduate students = 9 credit hours.
-Only one of those classes can be either a module or an online class and all other classes must span the entire 15-week semester. - Pay balance in full at the time of Registration. - Visit with the Director of International Students before adding/dropping any courses or withdrawing from TKU. - Attend all classes and meet Satisfactory Academic Progress (SAP).
+- Pay equivalent of full-time (12 hours for undergraduate, 9 hours for graduate, and 1 cohort for doctoral) tuition and fees before I-20 is issued.
+In all enrolled terms, international students that fail to pay their balance by the end of the term will have their SEVIS record terminated and will need to leave the United States within 15 days. - Attend full time; full time for Undergraduate students = 12 credit hours; full time for Graduate students 9 credit hours.
+Only one of those classes can be either a module or an online class and all other classes must span the entire 15-week semester. - Pay balance in full at the time of registration. - Visit with the International Students Coordinator before adding/dropping any courses or withdrawing from TKU. - Attend all classes and meet Satisfactory Academic Progress (SAP).